-Cos Cob, CT – The ribbon was cut today on Kids In Crisis’ newly built Learning Lab, funded by generous support from the Swiss Re Foundation’s 2019 Charity of the Year Award.
+Cos Cob, CT – The ribbon was cut today on Kids In Crisis’ newly built Learning Lab, funded by generous support from the Swiss Re Foundation’s 2019 Charity of the Year Program.
 Neil Sprackling of Swiss Re cut the ribbon alongside Kids In Crisis’ Chairman of the Board Bill Pierz.

 “We are enormously grateful to the Swiss Re Foundation for enabling us to create this exciting new space for our shelter residents, staff, and community,” says Kids In Crisis executive director Shari Shapiro.

 The Learning Lab was built in a reconfigured open space in Kids In Crisis’ Farmhouse building.
 It is designed to enable multiple uses, including kids’ afterschool academic and enrichment, therapeutic group programming, parent education, onsite trainings for staff, volunteers, and community members, and private counseling meetings.
 In addition, it will provide new capability for teleconferencing for professional development and advocacy work.

 “We’re delighted for the opening of the Learning Lab.
 It’s our great honor to have helped provide Kids In Crisis, and the community, with a space that will benefit children for years to come,” said Neil Sprackling, President U.S. Life & Health at Swiss Re.